pymc-devs/pymc-examples/examples/time_series/Time_Series_Generative_Graph.myst.md

 ax.set_title("AR(2) Posterior Predictive Samples", fontsize=18, fontweight="bold");
 ```

-Overall, we the model is capturing the global dynamics of the time series.
-In order to have a abetter insight of the model, we can plot a subset of the posterior samples and compare them with the observed data.
+Overall, we see the model is capturing the global dynamics of the time series.
+In order to have a better insight of the model, we can plot a subset of the posterior samples and compare them with the observed data.

 ```{code-cell} ipython3
 fig, ax = plt.subplots(